 140 3.1.2.2 The time and resources of everyone (i.e. applicant, public, Town 141 staff and DRB) involved may be wasted because they are being asked to 142 review "design-related Issues" for a project that may ultimately be 143 determined to be too dense and too large in terms of mass and scale.
 144 This appears to be a classic example of putting the cart before the 145 horse, a problem that can be avoided if a sound five-step process is 146 followed.
 147 148 3.1.3 Because stage one prevents the applicant from going to stage two, sketch 149 plan, before it receives stage one conceptual plan approval, it eliminates the 150 possibility of the developer wasting time and money designing a project that 151 exceeds the allowed density, mass and scale, it eliminates the need for the 152 Town staff, DRB and the public to waste time and resources reviewing a project 153 that exceeds the allowed density, mass and scale, and it eliminates a whole lot 154 of stress and uncertainty for everyone involved.
-Unfortunately, with the current 155 application it appears three problems exist because a five-step process is not 156 currently being followed: 157 , 3 158 3.1.3.1 The developer appears to have spent considerable time and 159 money developing a plan for 58 units for which it is not clear as to 160 whether or not it exceeds acceptable density, mass and scale.
-161 ' 162 3.1.3.2 The public may be being forced to waste time, resources and 163 money reviewing a project that appears to exceed acceptable density, 164 mass and scale.
+Unfortunately, with the current 155 application it appears three problems exist because a five-step process is not 156 currently being followed: 150 157 currently being followed.
+2.1.2.1 The developer appears to have spent considerable time and 158 150 3.1.3.1 The developer appears to have spent considerable time and 159 money developing a plan for 58 units for which it is not clear as to 160 whether or not it exceeds acceptable density, mass and scale.
+161 2.4.2.2 The solution of the below for each to the solution of 162 3.1.3.2 The public may be being forced to waste time, resources and 163 money reviewing a project that appears to exceed acceptable density, 164 mass and scale.
 165 166 3.1.3.3 Town staff and DRB may be reviewing a project that exceeds the 167 acceptable density, mass and scale.
-168 · 169 3.2 Stage two is set forth in Section 17.4.12.D.1.b which states: 170 171 b.
+168 169 3.2 Stage two is set forth in Section 17.4.12.D.1.b which states: 170 171 b.
 Step 2, Sketch SPUD .
 The sketch SPUD is processed as a [1-step] class 3 172 application.
 173 i.
-The purpose of the sketch SPUD is for the applicant to present its 174 development application to the DRB with Design Review Process plans 175 that are designed/engineered solutions to the issues and concerns 176 identified during the conceptual SPUD stage and to address the criterio 177 for decision.
+The purpose of the sketch SPUD is for the applicant to present its 174 development application to the DRB with Design Review Process plans 175 that are designed/engineered solutions to the issues and concerns 176 identified during the conceptual SPUD stage and to address the criteria 177 for decision .
 178 179 ii.
-Sketch SPUD approval authorizes the applicant to submit a final PUE 180 application.
-181 -: 182 iii.
+Sketch SPUD approval authorizes the applicant to submit a final PUD 180 application .
+181 182 iii.
 Sketch SPUD approval shall be effective for a period of twelve (12) 183 months from the date of approval, unless the DRB, upon request of the 184 applicant, grants an extension of the approval.
-185 ,, , , , , , , , , , , , , , , , , , , , 186 The key aspects of sketch stage two are the following:
+185 186 The key aspects of sketch stage two are the following: